malli-421/Yocto/README.md

 I. Inputs to the OpenEmbedded Build System
 ---
----
-    The OpenEmbedded build system, represented by a blue rectangle, takes several inputs, depicted as brown rectangles:
----

 - User Configuration: These are conf files that users configure to set parameters like the machine type for the build and the layers to be included.
 - Metadata: This encompasses all the layers and recipe files contained within those layers.
 - Recipe files describe how BitBake executes tasks for each software package, such as fetching, unpacking, patching, compiling, and installing.